-RLI for ACAP-listed species
+Red List Index for ACAP-listed species

 Figure 1.
-Red List Index of species survival for all bird species (n=9,799 non-Data Deficient species extant in 1988), all seabirds (n=337) and ACAP-listed species (n=29).
+Red List Index of species survival for all bird species (n=9,853 non-Data Deficient species extant in 1988), all seabirds (n=339) and ACAP-listed species (n=29).
+Values for the last are projected to 2012 based on data from the 2012 IUCN Red List to be published later this year.
 RLI values relate to the proportion of species expected to remain extant in the near future without additional conservation action.
 An RLI value of 1.0 equates to all species being categorised as Least Concern, and hence that none are expected to go extinct in the near future.
 An RLI value of zero indicates that all species have gone Extinct.

-The RLI for seabirds shows that overall, they are more threatened than birds (i.e. RLI values are lower), and that their status has deteriorated marginally faster (i.e. the RLI slope is steeper).
+The RLI for seabirds shows that they are more threatened than birds overall (i.e. RLI values are lower), and that their status has deteriorated marginally faster (i.e. the RLI slope is steeper).
 Among seabirds, the RLI for the 29 species listed on the appendix of the Agreement on the Conservation of Albatrosses and Petrels (ACAP) shows that they are substantially more threatened on average, and have deteriorated in status particularly steeply.
-Underlying data on threats to these species held in BirdLife International's World Bird Database shows that this reflects the impacts of bycatch (particularly in commercial long-line fisheries) in combination with other threats such as invasive species at breeding colonies (BirdLife International 2008a).
+Underlying data on threats to these species held in BirdLife International's World Bird Database shows that this reflects the impacts of bycatch (particularly in commercial long-line fisheries) in combination with other threats such as invasive species at breeding colonies (BirdLife International 2008a, Croxall et al.2012).